Glycosylphosphatidylinositol Anchors for Proteins

 1. Structure and Occurrence of Glycosylphosphatidylinositol-Anchored Proteins

-These complicated glycophospholipid-protein aggregates are abundant in nature, amounting to about 1% of all proteins and up to 20% of membrane proteins (at least 250 different or 150 in humans), which are required for many different purposes; they include hydrolytic enzymes, adhesion molecules, receptors, protease inhibitors and regulatory proteins.
+These complicated glycophospholipid-protein aggregates are abundant in nature, amounting to about 1% of all proteins and up to 20% of membrane proteins (at least 250 different with 160 in humans or 193 predicted from the human proteome), which are required for many different purposes; they include hydrolytic enzymes, adhesion molecules, receptors, protease inhibitors and regulatory proteins.
 Typically, the GPI-protein complexes are believed to be associated with the membrane domains known as rafts and caveolins, which typically harbour cholesterol (and caveolin-1).

 The aliphatic residues are embedded in the membrane, and their chemical composition is dependent on the organism and the stage in its life cycle, but commonly position sn-1 is occupied by a long chain (C18 or C24) ether-linked alkyl moiety and position sn-2 by a saturated fatty acid (12:0 to 26:0) although forms are known with simple fatty acid compositions, such as two myristic acid residues (14:0).
 Some GPI anchors contain an additional fatty acid, often 16:0, attached to position 2 of the inositol ring, and this has the property of inhibiting the action of the bacterial cleavage enzyme phospholipase C. In mammalian GPIs, the sn-2-linked fatty acid is usually 18:0 (occasionally polyunsaturated), while the sn-1-linked alkyl chain is C18 or C16, sometimes with one double bond, but there are many exceptions, including lysoacyl-PI and alkenylacyl-PI.
 It is worth noting that phosphatidylinositol per se in animals is very different in that it contains trace amounts only of 1‑alkyl-2-acyl forms and the 2-acyl group is predominantly arachidonic acid.